Remote Workforce Cybersecurity Holds Unexpected Dangers

-Between the kids distance learning, streams of deliveries, a roiling news cycle, unusual work patterns and schedules, and additional home pressures from sharing space, remote workers are faced with myriad distractions that wouldn’t be a problem in the office.
+Between the kids distance learning, streams of deliveries, a roiling news cycle, unusual work patterns and schedules, and additional home pressures from sharing space, remote workers were faced with myriad distractions in the heady months of the spring of 2020 that wouldn’t be a problem in the office.
+That sea change created an enormous burden on IT departments.
 As you might expect, distracted workers make mistakes – In a comprehensive study of over 1,000 remote workers, 47% of respondents cited distraction as the main factor in their failure to spot phishing attempts.
 More than 55% of workers admitted that they were frequently distracted when working from home.

 Isolation & IT Weakness

 When workers are in the office, it’s easy for them to call on IT personnel to help them with problems or questions.
 A quick trip down the hall is usually sufficient to solve most IT issues.
 But when they’re at home, workers are less likely to reach out to their IT department.
 A department that’s probably understaffed.
 Of the companies surveyed, only 39% feel they have adequate IT expertise on staff to assist employees with remote work issues, and only 45% of organizations reported having enough budget available to address the increased activity and risk.